RezaSaadatyar/Reinforcement-Learning/README.md

    - Receives action $A_{t}$
    - Emits observation $O_{t+1}$
    - Emits scalar reward $R_{t+1}$
- -  t increments at environment step
+ -  t increments at the environment step

 ---
 **Multi-armed bandit Problem:**<br/>
-The multi-armed bandit problem is a classic example of reinforcement learning, in which there is a slot machine with n arms (bandits) that each have their own underlying probability distribution of success.
+The multi-armed bandit problem is a classic example of reinforcement learning, in which there is a slot machine with n arms (bandits) that each has their own underlying probability distribution of success.
 Pulling any arm will result in either a stochastic reward of *R=+1* for success or *R=0* for failure.
-The objective of this problem is to maximize the total reward collected, by pulling the arms one-by-one in sequential order, over the long run.<br/>
+The objective of this problem is to maximize the total reward collected, by pulling the arms one by one in sequential order, over the long run.<br/>
 ***Multi-armed bandit solutions:***
 - ***ε-Greedy policy***:<br/>
 Initialize, for a = 1 to k:<br/>